 Cons of Going to a Local Rehab Center

 As there are pros of staying at a local drug rehab center, there are also cons.
 If you live close to home, you may be tempted to leave the rehab facility to be in a familiar environment.
-This can be detrimental to your recovery as it will give you an easy out to leave and quit your program.
+This can be detrimental to your recovery.
+It can give you an easy out to leave and quit your program.
 As we mentioned earlier, patients are not required to stay in rehab.
 They can leave whenever they choose.

-Since friends and family would be a few miles away, they may become a distraction for you at a local drug rehab center.
+Since friends would be close by, they may be a distraction for you at a local drug rehab center.
 When you’re in treatment, you need to fully concentrate on your recovery.
 Although having a support system around is important, you also shouldn’t have any distractions that may detract from your treatment.

-If you stay at home, you may be settling for a local rehab center that doesn’t give you the type of care that you need.
-Although a better center may be farther away, it would be worth it for you to travel there since it will improve your recovery.
+If you stay at home, you may be settling for a local rehab center that doesn’t give you the care that you need.
+In this case, a better center may be farther away.
+It would be worth it for you to travel there since it will improve your recovery.
 When it comes to your substance abuse treatment, you shouldn’t take any shortcuts.

 Get the Addiction Help You Need at Crest View Recovery Center

-Whether you’re traveling from outside the Asheville, North Carolina, area or you’re a local, Crest View Recovery Center has quality, customizable treatment options that will be tailored to your specific situation.
+Whether you’re deciding to travel from outside the Asheville, North Carolina, area or you’re a local, Crest View Recovery Center has quality, customizable treatment options that will be tailored to your specific situation.
 Give us a call today or contact us online to see what we can do for you.

 If you live outside of North Carolina, think about whether traveling to us is the best option for you.
 Our representatives will discuss insurance options and ways for you to pay for your travel.
 Don’t rule out a treatment center just because it might be a little more expensive.
 Be sure that whichever option you choose, it’s the best one for you and not anyone else.
 The point of treatment is to get better, and we can help you do that at Crest View Recovery Center.